Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Breakfast, Lunch and Dinner

 Today, our journey heads to the renowned village of Samagaon.
 Our day begins early, and after enjoying a delicious breakfast, we set off on our traverse.
-At first, the trail leads us through the flat lands of Namrung, where there is little elevation gain.
-The terrain remains relatively leveled until we reach Lhogaon.
+At first, the Manaslu Circuit Trek with Larke Pass trail leads us through the flat lands of Namrung, where there is little elevation gain.
+The terrain remains relatively level until we reach Lhogaon.
 After a satisfying lunch in Lhogaon, we commence our steep ascent towards Samagaon.

 As we approach Syogaon from Lhogaon, we pass by Li Gompa.
 Syogaon serves as an intersection between the Manaslu Circuit Trek and the Himal Chuli Base Camp Trek.
-If you head south from Syogaon, you will find yourself at Himal Chuli Base Camp.
-However, for our journey today, we will be heading westward and eventually arrive at Samagaon in the evening – our final destination for the day.
+If you head south from Syogaon, you will find yourself at the base camp of Himal Chuli.
+However, for our journey today, we will be heading westward and will eventually arrive at Samagaon in the evening.
+It is our final destination for the day.

 Rest day in Samagaon